 Google Analytics Dashboards, a web analytics tool of Google.
 At its core is has the concept of ‘Digital analytics’.
-Let’s first understand what digital analytics is so that we can have a better understanding of Google Analytics.
+Let’s first understand what digital analytics is to have a better understanding of Google Analytics.
 In marketing, a purchase funnel (stages through which a customer passes before generating business for the company) of a customer interacting with a business is categorized into 3 stages:

-- Acquisition: It’s the first-time interaction of a product or service with the potential customer.
+- Acquisition: It’s the first-time interaction of a product or service with a potential customer.
 It involves building awareness about the product and attracting the interest of the potential buyer.

-- Behavior: Engagement of a potential customer with the business.
+- Behaviour: Engagement of a potential customer with the business.